thirumurthis/Learnings/gRPC/spring-native-notes-for-blog.md

 }
 ```

+The `mvn clean install` command with the full source code will package the stub code to the jar file.
+Since this jar file is availabe in local maven `.m2` directory, the server and client can identify it since respective sub-modules includes this dependency.

-#### grpc-server
+### grpc-server

- - Below is the server implementation for a create order and update order service using the generated stub
+ - Code snippet below is the server implementation to create and update order.
+The generated code from the protobuf module is extend and necessary service method is override with the implementation, below we could see the `createOrder` and `updateOrder` implementation.
+For full source code refer the git repo mentioned above.

 ```java
 @GrpcService